Vic Roberts (writer)

 Vic Roberts was an English-born writer who worked in theatre, film and radio.
 He is best known for writing vaudeville sketches for Roy Rene in the 1920s and 1930s although there is some debate as to the exact extent of his contribution.

 He had a background in English musical hall and was hired to work for Rene by Sir Benjamin Fuller.
 After his initial trip to Australia, Roberts returned to England but then decided to stay in Australia.

 Roberts also wrote a number of screenplays for Ken G. Hall in collaboration with George D. Parker, although Hall later said he was dissatisfied with their work.
-Filmink called them "poor screenwriters".

 Roberts moved to Perth in 1953.